Double Peacock Dinner Service

 A pair of Sauce Boats, with stand, in perfect pristine condition.

-It is a service known as a "traveller", because it was taken from China to Portugal, and from Portugal to Brazil, when John VI, then Prince of Portugal, alarmed by the Peninsular War, moved to Rio de Janeiro with his mother, Queen Mary I. In Brazil, it was used in the Paço de São Cristóvão.
+It is a service known as a "traveller", because it was taken from China to Portugal, and from Portugal to Brazil, when John VI, then Prince Regent of Portugal, alarmed by the Peninsular War, moved to Rio de Janeiro with his mother, Queen Maria I. In Brazil, it was used in the Paço de São Cristóvão.

 The Chinese porcelain services for imperial use, brought to Brazil by King John were dispersed after the Proclamation of the Republic, and as such they have become extremely rare pieces, largely sought by collectors from all over the world.
 Currently, pieces are sold mostly by the main auctioneers of Europe and the United States.
 A search on the Internet shows that many pieces have been sold in the last 20 years by Sotheby's, Bonham's, Christie's and Bukowskis auction houses.

 Pieces of this specific service are also part of the porcelain collection of the Nathaniel Russell House Museum in Charleston, in the United States, as well as of the Historical National Museum of Brazil and the Ema Klabin Foundation.

 Quite a few double peacock patterns were made in the 18th and 19th centuries, inspired by this one, that are also cited in the bibliography about Chinese Export Porcelain.
 However, it is this very specific pattern that is often sold as King John VI's dinner service.
 Jorge Veiga dedicated pages 177 to 179 of his renowned book "Chinese Export Porcelain in Private Brazilian Collections" to this dinner service and established that there are five different patterns that are considered specially valuable by collectors.